 What can fiat money be used for?

-Fiat money can also be useful for exchanging currency when you’re going on vacation, traveling or sending money around the world.
+Fiat money can also be useful for exchanging currency when you’re going on vacation, travelling or sending money across the world.
 International money transfer services allow people all over the world to take one form of fiat money and send it in the form of a different type of fiat currency for a small fee.

 What are the pros and cons of fiat currency

 One of the advantages that fiat currency has is that it’s the most accepted form of currency.
 It’s supported by multiple payments networks and currency exchanges around the world.
-Fiat money can also help stabilize a country’s economy for two reasons: governments control the money supply and it isn’t based off of a volatile commodity.
+Fiat money can also help stabilize a country’s economy for two reasons: governments control the money supply, and it isn’t based on a volatile commodity.

 But that can also be a disadvantage because if too much money is printed, the currency could experience hyperinflation — severely dropping the value.
 It could be argued that fiat money has other disadvantages as well.
 Because fiat money has to continually be printed to keep up with demand and circulation, the value will likely drop over a longer period of time.

 Here are some of the key differences between fiat currency and cryptocurrency to help you unblur the lines a bit: